 Bolivia Dinosaur Footprints Wall at Cal Orcko Cretaceous Park

 Initially, many previous researchers had concluded that, based on morphological studies, the American camel was more closely related to South American camelids, like the llama, than to the Old World camels like the dromedary.
 In 2015, however, a team of US and Canadian researchers led by Peter Heintzman of the University of California Santa Cruz (USSC) analyzed the DNA found in Camelops fossils and compared it to that of living camel species.
 The researchers found more similarities between the prehistoric camel and the Old World camels than between Camelops and the South American camelids.

 Creature of the Ice Age

-The North American camels’ dromedary-like features, like its hump and big eyes, may have originally developed to enable it to survive the cold of the Ice Age.
+The North American camels’ dromedary-like features, like humps and big eyes, may have originally developed to enable them to survive the cold of the Ice Age.
 In 2013, a team of scientists led by Natalia Rybczynski from the Canadian Museum of Nature found fossils of large American camels on Ellesmere Island in the northernmost part of Canada.
 The camels, which had lived 3.5 million years ago, looked like dromedaries but were about 30 percent bigger.

 Crossing the Bering Land Bridge

 During the Ice Age, glaciers up to two miles thick covered parts of Asia, North America, and Europe.
 These glaciers locked up much of the world’s water and caused sea levels to drop by as much as 300 feet.
 Regions that currently lie underwater were at one time dry land.
 One such region was Beringia.